aflyqi/Training-Material-Collector/README.md

 # Training-Material-Collector
 AI Training Material Collector
 ## English
-### To prevent copyright infringement, you need to add a background image (bg.png) to the images folder.
+### To prevent copyright infringement, I deleted the original background image.
+You need to add a background image (bg.png) to the images folder.
 My original image size is 3840x2083
 This is a website for collecting Large Language Model training material texts Users can add prompts to the database by submitting input and output information Administrators can log in to the Dashboard through the Login page to manage the content already in the database, or download txt documents generated in json format.